Profile

 Overview

-Gabriele’s current research includes a joint project with fellow Department member Alasia Nuti, for which they have received a book contract from Oxford University Press.
+Gabriele’s current research includes a joint project with fellow Department member Alasia Nuti, which has recently led to a monograph with Oxford University Press.
 In this project, they draw on and develop elements of John Rawls’s framework of political liberalism to illuminate how liberal democratic societies should fight illiberal and antidemocratic views without themselves contradicting any core liberal democratic commitments.

 Gabriele has a long-standing interest in the framework of public reason, which in essence requires that political decisions be justifiable across widely different religious, philosophical, and to some extent even political doctrines.
-He is currently working on how to extend this framework so as to include a close focus on public administrators, exploring issues including what it means to reason publicly specifically at the level of public administration and how public administration agencies should be designed so as to protect the ability of their members to provide authentically public reasons.
+Among other things, he is working on how to extend this framework so as to include a close focus on public administrators and scientific advisors to government.
+In this area, he explores issues including what public reasoning should look like specifically for those actors, and how public administration and scientific advisory agencies should be designed so as to protect the ability of their members to provide authentically public reasons.

-Gabriele also plans to continue looking at issues in health policy, e.g. as case studies for his work on the political philosophy of public administration.
+Gabriele also plans to continue looking at issues in health policy, for example as case studies for his work on the political philosophy of public administration.

 For his published papers and some work in progress, see here.